heig-vd-dai-course/heig-vd-dai-course/12.01-http-and-curl/01-course-material/README.md

 Let's take an example:

-1. One of the users wants to access their profile page
+1. One of the users wants to access their profile page.
-2. The profile page is protected and only accessible to logged in users
+2. The profile page is protected and only accessible to logged in users.
-3. In order to access the profile page, the user must tell the server who they are using a login form
+3. In order to access the profile page, the user must tell the server who they are using a login form.
-4. Using the login form, the user sends their credentials to the server
+4. Using the login form, the user sends their credentials to the server.
 5. The server will validate the credentials and send a response to the user with a token.
-Otherwise it will send an error message to the user (such as a `401 Unauthorized` status code)
+Otherwise it will send an error message to the user (such as a `401 Unauthorized` status code).
-6. The user will send the token to the server with each future request
+6. The user will send the token to the server with each future request.
-7. The server will check if the token is valid and retrieve the user from the database using the token
+7. The server will check if the token is valid and retrieve the user from the database using the token.
-8. The server will then send the profile page to the user if it can identify them, otherwise it will send an error message
+8. The server will then send the profile page to the user if it can identify them, otherwise it will send an error message.

 Thanks to the token, the server can identify the user and send them the profile page.